galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 > <details-title>More details about mitoflash dynamics</details-title>
 >
 > Mitoflashes represent brief but significant superoxide burst events.
 They provide insight into mitochondrial responses to energy demands and stress, acting as indicators of mitochondrial health.
-The kinetics of mitoflashes, including frequency and parameters like amplitude, Tpk, and T50, are influenced by cellular conditions, such as bioenergetics and starvation.
+The kinetics of mitoflashes, including frequency and parameters like amplitude, Tpk, and T50, are influenced by cellular conditions, such as bioenergetics, starvation, oxidative stress, aging, and metabolic diseases.
 >
 {: .details}

-These analyses and visualizations provide a deeper understanding of mitochondrial activity and responses to cellular conditions, enabling meaningful insights into mitochondrial health and function in various states.
+These analyses and visualizations provide an understanding of mitochondrial activity and responses to cellular conditions, enabling insights into mitochondrial health and function in various states.

 # Conclusion

 In this tutorial, we have covered key techniques for tracking mitochondria and detecting mitoflashes.
 By processing and analyzing live-cell imaging data, you can gain valuable insights into mitochondrial behavior and health in cells.
-Tracking mitoflashes can contribute to studies in metabolism, aging, and diseases linked to mitochondrial dysfunction.
+Tracking mitoflashes can contribute to studies in metabolism, aging, and diseases linked to mitochondrial dysfunction in verious cell types and eukaryotic organisms.